Fishing in Cornwall: Lobster hatchery

 The National Lobster Hatchery is a charitable organisation in Padstow devoted to marine conservation, research and education relating to the European lobster.

 Local culture

 Customs and events

 There is a tradition of holding celebrations associated with fishing, such as the Falmouth Oyster Festival and Newlyn Fish Festival.

 In fishing communities a dance or "troil ... always terminated the pilchard season.
 This was a feast for those connected with the cellars, each cellar having its own troil.
 After the feast, which was given in the loft, games and dancing followed.
 These were kept up until the small hours of the morning, the music being provided by a fiddler."
 In 1870 William Bottrell considered music integral to harvest home, feast days, even visits to the mill.
 He mentions 3-hand reels, jigs and ballads sung for dancing.
 Gorseth Kernow piper Merv Davey's grandfather, Edward Veale, remembered seeing the step dance, Lattapuch, in the Unity Fish Cellars, Newquay in the 1880s.
 These reports are borne out by dance collection.

+There is a late-fifth-century legend in Cornwall that the Archangel Michael appeared to fishermen on St Michael's Mount.
+According to author Richard Freeman Johnson, this legend is probably a nationalistic twist to a myth.